Who We Are

 We are a global organization that protects the poor from violence in the developing world.

-Our global team includes hundreds of lawyers, investigators, social workers, community activists and other professionals at work in nearly 20 communities.
+Our global team includes hundreds of lawyers, investigators, social workers, community activists and other professionals at work through 17 field offices.

 OUR WORK HAPPENS BY:

 Get them out of the place where they’re in danger

 BRINGING CRIMINALS TO JUSTICE